 You don’t need to be a writer to draft a perfect church donation letter.
 You just need to speak from the heart.
 Here’s a clear way to structure your letter.

-1. Start with a Greeting
+Step 1: Start with a Personal Greeting

-3. State the Need
+Step 3: State the Need Clearly and Specifically

 Get more detailed tips in our blog on How to Write a Donation Request Letter